 The two years that followed flew by and I was approaching the end of the 2 year visa.
 I wasn’t quite yet ready to return home and went to apply for the Australian residency.
 On viewing the list of occupations that Australia was after, I noticed that my exact field was not quite represented.
 The occupation that came closest was called “Develop Programmer” and I figured that if I had been mostly working as a developer and some of my uni subjects were about developing I might have a good shot going for this occupation.

 I was wrong.
 The skills assessment came back negative as I didn’t have enough programming subjects in my uni curriculum.
 I had already submitted everything else so I was now on an automatic bridging visa.
-Because I didn’t have a positive skills check I now had to withdraw my entire application and I had 28 days to leave the country.
+Because I didn’t have a positive results for my skills check I now had to withdraw my entire application and I had 28 days to leave the country.

 I activated plan B, a one way ticket to Vietnam.